tunexlevel/todo-app/README.md

 ## Directory
-The src folder contains the following directories:
+The  folder contains the following directories:
-1. next

-2. components

-3. pages

-4. public

-5. storage

-6. styles

-## Deploy on Vercel
+1. pages: This pages contains api and pages to display all components.

+2. public: This is where you add all external images or icons

+3. src: The source directory containes the componets, context and models

+4. storage: The file storage for the todo list is located here

+5. styles: This contains the global and every other customized styles.